giry-dev/mangrove-docs/docs/general/web-app/trade/approve-buy.md

 ## About Approvals

 :::info Note
-You can read some more about approvals in the [Common issues](./common-issues-resolution.md) section.
+You can read some more about approvals in the [FAQ](../../FAQ/README.md#the-approval-amount-for-my-limit-orders-seems-odd---what-is-going-on) section.
 :::

 Here are a few rule of thumbs when it comes to approvals: